top of page

 True Environmental Realism

-MR use high-performance computers to ensure the highest quality environments which feel real:
+MR uses high-performance computers to create the highest quality environments that feel real, including:

 • Full-scale aircraft